v v v

 |Karl Foster||Don Lenker|

-Seven Lively Artists who are not showing in the virtual gallery at this time include: Bill Anderson, Brian Eppley, Barry Ginder, John McNulty, Edward Webber, Steve Wetzel, J. D. Wissler and Robert Zimmerman.
+Seven Lively Artists who are not showing in the virtual gallery at this time include: Earl Blust, Brian Eppley, Barry Ginder, Edward Webber, J. D. Wissler and Robert Zimmerman.

 Members of the Seven Lively Artists gather to paint en plein air at the Warm Springs Lodge in Perry County, PA.
 Participants include, from left: Front row -- Steve Zimmerman (non-member) and Robert Zimmerman.
 Second row – Domnick Brandt, Earl Blust, Don Lenker, David Henry.
 Third row: Brian Eppley, Carl Foster, Ralph Hocker, W.T.
 Kerman, John McNulty.
 Fourth row: Edward Webber, Jonathan Frazier, Joseph Dudding, Paul Gallo.